SSE’s vision is to be a leading energy provider in a low-carbon world.

 To achieve this, its strategy is to create value for shareholders and society from developing, owning and operating energy and related infrastructure and services in a sustainable way.

 We have set four fundamental goals for 2030 which put sustainability at heart of SSE’s business strategy.
 These goals aren’t just important to SSE, they matter to everyone – that’s why they are directly linked to the United Nations Sustainable Development Goals.

 SSE encourages and welcomes feedback on its sustainability strategy, priorities and performance.
 Please email email@example.com with any comments.

-SSE’s Sustainability Report 2018 discloses information on the most material economic, social and environmental impacts SSE's business activities had on the world outside it over 2017/18.
-Designed to be the sister document to the Annual Report 2018, it demonstrates the way SSE creates value for shareholders and society in a sustainable way.
-The 2018 report includes information on key initiatives, including: increased governance around sustainability at SSE; the quantification of the financial impact of some of SSE’s key climate risks and opportunities; and SSE’s commitment to become one of the first organisations to gain the new Living Hours accreditation in the UK.
+SSE’s Sustainability Report 2019 discloses information on the most material economic, social and environmental impacts SSE's business activities had during 2018/19.
+Designed to be the sister document to the Annual Report 2019, it demonstrates the way SSE creates value for shareholders and society in a sustainable way.
+The 2019 report includes information on key initiatives, including: increased governance around sustainability at SSE; the quantification of the financial impact of some of SSE’s key climate risks and opportunities; and SSE’s commitment to become one of the first organisations to gain the new Living Hours accreditation in the UK.

 Supporting the low-carbon transition